cricketlong/youtube_downloader/README.md

 # youtube_downloader
-This is an app which convert online youtube video to a downloadable file.
+This is an app which converts online youtube video to a downloadable file.